comp129/comp55/docs/labs/JavavsCPP.md

   java -version
 ```

-Now they we have the needed programs, now we can move on to running code on your machine!
+Now that we have the needed programs, we can move on to running code on your machine!
 Say we have *HelloWorld.java* and *HelloWorld.cpp* and both output the phrase `HELLO WORLD`.

 To compile and run these files,